 C'Era una Volta il West; Western, Italy / USA, 1968; D: Sergio Leone, S: Charles Bronson, Henry Fonda, Claudia Cardinale, Jason Robards, Gabriele Ferzetti

 The Wild West.
 Three bandits await a Harmonica man at a railway station.
 He arrives and shoots them.
 On the Sweetwater farm the evil Frank kills the whole McBain family in order for his boss, the rich Morton, to build a railway station on that part of land.
 McBain's wife, prostitute Jill, returns home to find the farm empty.
 Harmonica and criminal Cheyenne join their forces against Frank.
 After Frank kills Morton, they organize the railway construction so that Jill will become the owner of the precious land.
 Harmonica then kills Frank because he once killed his father.

 Those who love dashing beaus and mannequin actors should better avoid cult western "Once Upon a Time in the West" because in that naturalistic film by Sergio Leone almost every character is unglamorous, dirty and ugly in order to achieve a special charge about the dark world.
-The 15 minute opening sequence, realized almost without dialogues, is bravura directed: 3 gangsters enter an isolated railway station and just mutely stand there while the old train conductor doesn't know what they want.
-They settle at the station and wait.
+The 15 minute opening sequence, realized almost without any dialogues, is bravura directed and is rightfully considered one of the highlights of 'anticipation cinema': three gangsters enter an isolated railway station and just mutely stand there while the old train conductor does not know what they want.
+They settle at the station and wait to ambush someone.
 One of them is bothered by a fly that constantly walks around his face so he captures the insect in the pipe of his pistol.
-Finally, Harmonica (Charles Bronson) arrives with the train and asks them where his horse is.
+Finally, Harmonica (Charles Bronson) arrives with the train, exits and asks them where his horse is.
 The 3 gangsters, obviously his enemies, jokingly tell him: "We have one too little." - "No, you have two too many!", replies Harmonica and shoots them.